Daymenion/Unified_MathSolver_InteriorDesigner_MusicGenerator_App/workflows/unified_workflow.md

 ## AI Model Strategy

-The Codeway AI Suite employs a strategic approach to AI model selection:
+The Daymenion AI Suite employs a strategic approach to AI model selection:

 1. **Core Language Model**: GPT-4o-mini
    - Used for all text generation and analysis tasks